-HF2553, a bill to protect the privacy of Minnesota residents from unwarranted gathering of location data use by government officials, was introduced on Mar.
-3. It was promptly referred to the Public Safety Finance and Policy Committee where it will need to pass through a majority before it can…Details
+HF3173, a bill that would ban government officials from obtaining the personal identifying information of individuals without a warrant in Minnesota, was introduced on Mar.
+19 by Rep. John Lesch (DFL-66B).
+It was promptly referred to the Public Safety Finance and Policy Committee where it will need to pass through a majority before it can…Details

 The Supreme Court has once again chipped away at the 2nd Amendment.
 In a recent Supreme Court ruling, the court unanimously ruled in favor of broadening federal regulation of firearms under the guise of punishing perpetrators of domestic violence.Details